Footpath access to skatepark and performance pavilion

 Policy NM12: Walking and Cycling

-Proposals which create new walking and cycling routes to connect the existing and new residential areas of the town with the Town Centre will be supported.
+Proposals which create opportunities to improve this network, including new walking and cycling routes to connect the existing and new residential areas of the parish with the Town Centre will be supported.

 Development proposals on land that lies within proximity of the ‘Green Loop’ will be supported where they: